Autism Bedfordshire Services for Children

 Skills for Success

-Junior Activity Scheme is for autistic children aged 3-9 years, and provides 1:1 support.
+Junior Activity Scheme is for autistic children aged 3 to 9 years, and provides 1 to 1 support.

-Holiday Club is for autistic young people aged 10-17 years with moderate to severe learning difficulties with 1:1 support provided.
+Holiday Club is for autistic young people aged 10 to 17 years with moderate to severe learning difficulties with 1 to 1 support provided.

-Summer Fun is for autistic young people aged 10-17 years with Asperger’s Syndrome or lower support needs.
-Ratio of support is approximately 1:3.
+Summer Fun is for autistic young people aged 10 to 17 years with lower support needs (accessing mainstream education).
+Ratio of support is approximately 1 to 4.

 All of our activity schemes provide a wide range of appropriate and engaging social, play and sporting activities including sand and water play, art and crafts, bouncy castles, swimming and visits to popular outdoor activity venues.